A polar complex for locally free sheaves: Logarithmic forms

 Since $W'\subseteq f^{-1}(W)$ and $f$ is proper, the form $f_*\alpha'$ is regular on $V\smallsetminus W$.
 Let $W_i\subset W\subset V$ be an irreducible component of $W$ and choose an equation $t_i$ of $W_i$ at its generic point.
 Then the forms

-are regular.
-Therefore the form $f_*\alpha'$ is locally logarithmic along $W_i$\,, and this completes the proof. \end{proof}
+are regular at the generic point of $W_i$.
+Therefore the forms $f_*\alpha'$ and $d(f_*\alpha')$ have at most first order poles along~$W_i$, so $f_*\alpha'$ is locally logarithmic along $W_i$\,, and this completes the proof. \end{proof}

-Let us consider a dominant morphism between smooth varieties, $f:V'\to V$, and suppose $W$ is a smooth irreducible divisor in $V$ such that $W':=f^{-1}(W)$ is a simple normal crossing divisor in $V'$.
+For the sake of technical arguments below we shall need to know how the residue map commutes with pull-back and trace morphisms of differential forms.
+Let us consider a dominant morphism between smooth varieties, $f:V'\to V$, and suppose $W$ is a smooth irreducible divisor in $V$ such that $W':=f^{-1}(W)$ is a simple normal crossing divisor in~$V'$.
 Let $\{W_i'\}$ be the set of those irreducible components of~$W'$ which map dominantly to $W$.
 Denote by $e_i$ the ramification index of $f$ along~$W'_i$ and denote by $f_i:W'_i\to W$ the restriction of $f$.
 Then for any differential form $\alpha\in H^0(V,\Omega^p_{V}(\log W))$, a local calculation shows that